alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## MongoDB

 MongoDB is an open source cross-platform document-oriented database program.
 It uses JSON-like documents with schemas, and is often used for content management such as articles on [GOV.UK](https://www.gov.uk/).
 This is a private beta trial version of the service that is available on request so that we can get feedback.
-[Contact the PaaS team](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to request information on how to enable and use this service for your app, and we will make you aware of any constraints in its use at that time.
+This service may not be suitable for everyone, so [contact the PaaS team](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you want information on how to enable and use this service for your app.
+We will make you aware of any constraints in its use at that time.

 ### TLS connection to MongoDB